Graduate Academic Policies

 Add/Drop

-Western Colorado University faculty reserve the right to drop students from class rolls if they miss the first class meeting or online assignment.
-Not all instructors require attendance the first class meeting, but many do.
+Western Colorado University faculty reserve the right to drop students from class rosters if they miss the first class meeting or online assignment.
+Not all instructors require attendance the at first class meeting, but many do.
 Students are strongly encouraged to attend all first class meetings.
-If circumstances such as weather or flight arrangements prevent students from attending the first class session, it is the student’s responsibility to contact the instructor of each course to request that their seat in the class be held.
+If circumstances prevent attendance at the first class session or completion of the first online assignment, the student must contact each instructor to request that their seat be held.

 Certificates